QuangBui11/App-Dev-GCD0805-QuangBui/README.md

 password: a

 2. staff:
-account: anhle
+account: Quangbui1
 password: a

 3. trainer:
-account: anh2
+account: Quangbui2
 password: a

 4. trainee
-account: trainee1
+account: Quangbui3
 password: a